leonardocerliani/machines_setup/ssh_vs_code_4_SBL.md

 My implementation (simpler requirements):

-1. Create a python venv on stroom with the following `requirements.txt`
+1. Create a python venv on storm with the following `requirements.txt`

 ```python
 jupyterlab